learn-co-curriculum/phase-3-nds-introduction/README.md

 ## Nested Data Structures Are Usable by Computers

 We said it before, but a computer can't work with a pie chart or a table.
 The closest approximation it can work with is a nested data structure.
-So NDS make it _easier_ for humans to understand complex data, but they're the _only_ way a computer can understand complex data.
+So NDS' make it _easier_ for humans to understand complex data, but they're the _only_ way a computer can understand complex data.